 Since your new loan will be based off both your credit score and income qualifications, it’s possible the lender could require an additional guarantee with the loan.
 A co-signer could be needed if you do not qualify based on your own credentials.

 Knowing whether a co-signer is needed is an important factor in the decision-making process.
 It’s not recommended you take on a loan which would need an additional signer.
 The person who is a co-signer is just as responsible for the loan, should you default.

 If you would like to pursue refinancing of your loans, you should proceed very carefully before asking someone else to sign the loan with you.

 15. What is My Next Step?

 You’ve gathered all of your information.
 You’ve selected which of your loans you would like to target for refinancing.
-You’ve compared rates and learned the facts through a website like Splash Financial.
+You’ve compared rates and learned the facts through a website like Credible.
 Now it’s time to make a decision whether or not to refinance.